Key and Message Semantic-Security over State-Dependent Channels: Preliminaries and Problem Set-Up

 \subsection{Problem Setup}

 We study the SD-WTC with non-causal encoder CSI, for which we establish a novel achievable region of semantically secured message-key rate pairs.

 Let $\mathcal{S},\ \mathcal{X},\ \mathcal{Y}$ and $\mathcal{Z}$ be finite sets.
-The $\big(\mathcal{S},\mathcal{X},\mathcal{Y},\mathcal{Z},W_S,W_{Y,Z|S,X}\big)$ discrete and memoryless (DM) SD-WTC with non-causal encoder CSI is shown in Fig. \ref{FIG:wiretap}.
+The $\big(\mathcal{S},\mathcal{X},\mathcal{Y},\mathcal{Z},W_S,W_{Y,Z|S,X}\big)$ discrete and memoryless (DM) SD-WTC with non-causal encoder CSI is shown in Fig.~\ref{FIG:wiretap}.
 A state sequence $\mathbf{s}\in\mathcal{S}^n$ is sampled in an i.i.d. manner according to $W_S$ and revealed in a non-causal fashion to the sender.
 Independently of the observation of $\mathbf{s}$, the sender chooses a message $m$ from the set $\big[1:2^{nR_M}\big]$ and maps the pair $(\mathbf{s},m)$ onto a channel input sequence $\mathbf{x}\in\mathcal{X}^n$ and a key index $k\in\big[1:2^{nR_K}\big]$ (the mapping may be random).
 The sequence $\mathbf{x}$ is transmitted over the SD-WTC with transition probability $W_{Y,Z|S,X}:\mathcal{S}\times\mathcal{X}\to\mathcal{P}(\mathcal{Y}\times\mathcal{Z})$.
 The output sequences $\mathbf{y}\in\mathcal{Y}^n$ and $\mathbf{z}\in\mathcal{Z}^n$ are observed by the receiver and the eavesdropper, respectively.
 Based on $\mathbf{y}$, the receiver produces the pair $(\hat{m},\hat{k})$, its estimates of $(m,k)$.
 The eavesdropper tries to glean whatever it can about the message-key pair from $\mathbf{z}$.

 \begin{remark}[Most General Model] The considered model is the most general instance of a SD-WTC with non-causal CSI known at some or all of the terminals.
-Seemingly, the broadest model one may consider is when the SD-WTC $W_{\tilde{Y},\tilde{Z}|S_t,X_t,S_r,S_e}$ is driven by a triple of correlated state random variables $(S_t,S_r,S_e)\sim W_{S_t,S_r,S_e}$, where $S_t$, $S_r$ and $S_e$ are known to the transmitter, the receiver and the eavesdropper, respectively.
+(See also~\cite[Section II.C]{Khisti_Key_Agreement2011} and references therein.)
+Seemingly, the broadest model one may consider is when the SD-WTC $W_{\tilde{Y},\tilde{Z}|S_t,X,S_r,S_e}$ is driven by a triple of correlated state random variables $(S_t,S_r,S_e)\sim W_{S_t,S_r,S_e}$, where $S_t$, $S_r$ and $S_e$ are known to the transmitter, the receiver and the eavesdropper, respectively.
 However, setting $S=S_t$, $Y=(\tilde{Y},S_r)$, $Z=(\tilde{Z},S_e)$ in a SD-WTC with non-causal encoder CSI and defining the channel's transition probability as

-one recovers the aforementioned SD-WTC from the model with non-causal CSI only at the encoder.
-Our model also supports the existence of a \emph{public} or a \emph{private} bit-pipe (respectively, from the transmitter to the receiver and the eavesdropper, or only to the receiver), in addition to, or instead of, the noisy channel. \end{remark}
+one recovers the aforementioned SD-WTC from the model with non-causal encoder CSI only.
+Our model also supports the existence of a \emph{public} or a \emph{private} bit-pipe (respectively, from the transmitter to the receiver and the eavesdropper, or to the receiver only), in addition to, or instead of, the noisy channel. \end{remark}

 \begin{definition}[Code] An $(n,R_M,R_K)$-code $c_n$ for the SD-WTC with non-causal encoder CSI and a message set $\mathcal{M}_n\triangleq\big[1:2^{nR_M}\big]$ and a key set $\mathcal{K}_n\triangleq\big[1:2^{nR_K}\big]$ is a pair of functions $\left(f_n,\phi_n\right)$ such that \begin{enumerate} \item $f_n:\mathcal{M}_n\times\mathcal{S}^n\to\mathcal{P}(\mathcal{K}_n\times\mathcal{X}^n)$ is a stochastic encoder. \item $\phi_n:\mathcal{Y}^n\to\mathcal{M}_n\times\mathcal{K}_n$ is the decoding function. \end{enumerate} \end{definition}